arktronic/hubitat/bme680/README.md

 ## Hardware

 The most "plug and play" version of hardware is listed below.
-There are many other compatible options.
+There are many other compatible options, especially if you are comfortable with soldering.

 - Hubitat Elevation device (obviously)
 - BME680 breakout board, like [this one](https://www.sparkfun.com/products/16466)